yijingz02/yijingz02.github.io/_pages/about.md

 I graduated from University of Wisconsin - Madison in May, 2024 with a B.S degree, Honor in the Major, majoring computer science.

 My research interest is in machine learning.
-Specifically, I am interested in data-efficient models and robust language models.

 Ph.D at University of Wisconsin - Madison starting Fall 2025.